ferreirak3atwit/UnoServer/ProgressUpdates.md

 ## Week 3 (Mar 25 - mar 29)

 ### What did your team do last week?
-* Wrote the Sever in Python to handle any incoming connections with correct port number
+* Wrote the Sever in Java to handle any incoming connections with correct port number

 ### What will you do this week?
 * Fix issues with client not working properly with outputting data

 ### Any blocking issues/challenges need to be addressed?
 *Data output to server not working.

+## Week 4 (Apr 1 - Apr 5)

+### What did your team do last week?
+* Finished up all the Card variables and instances.
+Deck and Piles set up as well as serverIO.

+### What will you do this week?
+* Fix error when pringing player names, Make sure logic for game stays true when needed.
+Fix any issues that occur.

+### Any blocking issues/challenges need to be addressed?
+*Player names not printing correctly.
+(Printing as Player@28d93b30)